Penetration Testing Exploitation CTF 3

 Overview¶

-).
+This lab focuses on identifying and exploiting vulnerabilities across two target machines (target1.ine.local and target2.ine.local).
 By uncovering weaknesses in services and configurations, we retrieve flags from various locations.
 Tasks include:

 - Flag 1: Exploit a vulnerable service on

-to retrieve a flag from the root directory. - Flag 2: Interact with a local network service on
+target1to retrieve a flag from the root directory. - Flag 2: Interact with a local network service on

-using a hint from Flag 1. - Flag 3: Exploit a misconfigured service on
+target1using a hint from Flag 1. - Flag 3: Exploit a misconfigured service on

-to gain access and retrieve a flag. - Flag 4: Escalate privileges to root on
+target2to gain access and retrieve a flag. - Flag 4: Escalate privileges to root on

-and read the flag from/root
+target2and read the flag from/root.

-Flag 1: Exploiting ProFTPD 1.3.5 on target1
+Flag 1: Exploiting ProFTPD 1.3.5 on target1¶

 Step 1: Enumeration¶